shinsenter/defer.js/docs/index.md

 <a name="Defer.reveal"></a>

 ### Defer.reveal(element, [revealedClass]) ⇒ <code>void</code>
-Reveal an element which is lazyloaded by the library
+Reveals an element which is lazyloaded by the library

 **Kind**: static method of [<code>Defer</code>](#Defer)
 **Since**: 2.1